What About Youth Study

-The study is postal-based so we can identify the addresses of 15-year-olds through cross referencing the National Pupil Database and the NHS' integrated database and administration system 'MIDAS'.
+The study is postal-based so we can identify the addresses of 15-year-olds through cross referencing the National Pupil Database.
 In reality this means that some 14-16-year-olds may be asked to take part in the survey, but the majority will be 15.

 What does taking part involve?

 The selected 15-year-olds are invited to complete a questionnaire about their health and well-being on paper or online.
 Filling in the questionnaire should take you around 15 minutes but, depending on your answers, it may be quicker than this.

 Data will be collected on topics including smoking, emotional wellbeing, diet, physical activity, drugs, alcohol and bullying.